AstarNetwork/astar-docs/CONTRIBUTING.md

 Before opening a request, your project must meet all of the following:

-- **Live on mainnet.** Your project must be deployed and functional on Astar EVM.
+- **Live on mainnet.** Your project must be deployed and functional on Astar Network.
 Testnet-only projects are not accepted.
 - **Actively maintained.** The project must show recent activity.
 Abandoned or deprecated projects will not be added and existing ones may be removed.
 - **Not a duplicate.** The documentation you are proposing must not already exist or substantially overlap with existing content.
 - **Factual and technical.** The documentation must describe how to use or integrate the product.
 Marketing copy, price information, and investment language are not accepted.